arblane/buttsbot-firebot-setup/README.md

 + Choose which emoji or emotes you would like buttsbot to respond to the yes/no/maybe commands.

 # Credits
-Modeled after a setup posted by morningstargg.
+Adapted from a setup posted by MorningStarGG.